 And as you might already be thinking, all of these are undesirable.

-In this tutorial, I will show you a couple of really easy and neat ways to remove extra spaces in Google Sheets.
+In this tutorial, I will show you a couple of really easy and neat methods of how to remove spaces in Google Sheets.

 So let’s get started!